melissa-kun-li/ceph-container-cephadm-asyncssh/README.md

 This script will install `asyncssh` onto the ceph base image, and copy my local cephadm binary into image.

 Context for `docker build` in `run.sh` is set to `/home/melissali/Downloads` where the Dockerfile is.
-My local cephadm binary path is `/home/melissali/Downloads/ceph/src/cephadm`, and the destination directory for cephadm is `/usr/sbin`
+My local cephadm binary path is `/home/melissali/Downloads/ceph/src/cephadm/cephadm`, and the destination for cephadm is `/usr/sbin/cephadm`

 1. Run a local docker registry